npm-pub-2025/ci-publish/README.md

   id-token: write
 ```

-These permissions give the action the ability to push the version commit back to the repo (`contents`) and allows the
-Step Security action to provide the token in a secure way (`id-token`).

-**Environment:**
+These let the workflow push commits and use secure tokens.

+#### Environment

 ```yaml
 environment: publish
 ```

-This is what hooks this action up to your Environment created above.

-**2FA:**
+This connects the workflow to the Environment you made.

+#### 2FA Setup

+Use this step to handle your npm one-time password:

 ```yaml
 - uses: step-security/wait-for-secrets@v1